Eligibility

 Ineligible Activities:

-- Events that are inaccessible to the community they intend to serve
+- Are not open to the community they intend to serve;

-- Activities which are religious or include a requirement to participate in any dimensions of faith
+- Are religious or include a requirement to participate in any dimension of faith;

 Expenses

-- Expenses can begin 2026, and can continue for up to three years as long as all activities are completed by 2028
+Projects can begin in 2026 and may continue for up to three years, as long as all funding is used by 2028.

 Ineligible Expenses:

-- Political expenses supporting or opposing any political party, elected representative, or candidate for public office
+- Politically partisan activities, including supporting or opposing any political party, andidate, or elected representative;

 Interested in joining the participatory cohort?
 Contact us at Harry@sjfoundation.ca for more information.